matttrent/matttrent.com/src/remote-development.md

 [datacamp-nb]: https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook
 [ec2-nb]: https://www.datacamp.com/community/tutorials/deep-learning-jupyter-aws

 However, I've never been happy with that workflow.
 My brain has never gotten used to Vim.
 Juypter notebooks rapidly grow to unwieldy sizes, are difficult to use with version control, and otherwise retard normal software practices.
-Also, I like having the features of a modern IDE available to me when developing.
-And while both have decent interfaces, I feel they still fall short of a full-featured code IDE.
+Also, I like having the features of a modern IDE available to me when developing, and while both have decent interfaces, I feel they still fall short.

-The guide I have written is the guide I wish I hadd come across 4 months ago.
-I assume you aren't happy with the standard recommendations.
+This guide is the guide I wish had found 4 months ago.
+I assume you the reader aren't happy with the standard recommendations.
 I cover the other approaches to editing code on a remote server, explain how to set them up, and weigh their comparative strengths and weaknesses.
 The focus is on deep learning and Python, but the majority of this advice is general enough for any other applications.

 ## Is this for me?